Due to the COVID-19 situation, please contact service providers directly to confirm if the service is still available

 - Sensory and/or physical.

-Our SENCo, who is also an experienced teacher, plans and delivers specifically tailored small group and individual work supported by other staff in the school.
-The SENCo also monitors and provides guidance to staff working with pupils within the classroom to ensure provision is well tuned and suited to the individual needs of the children.
+Our SENCo and Deputy SENCo, who are both experienced teachers, assist with planning and delivering specifically tailored small group or individual work supported by other staff in the school.
+They also monitor and provide guidance to staff working with pupils within the classroom to ensure provision is well tuned and suited to the individual needs of the children.
 Support offered to children will vary and be dependent on the needs of the current cohort and individuals within the nursery and may include as appropriate:

 - Teachers have high expectations for all children.